JacquelineDMcGraw/ScrapeSpectator/README.md

 # ScrapeSpectator 👀

 Welcome to ScrapeSpectator!
 Bridging the gap between web scraping and user interaction, ScrapeSpectator is a unique tool that allows you to not only scrape websites but also visualize the scraping process in real-time.
-It's like having a front-row seat to the action, watching as the data is extracted and highlighted right before your eyes. 🚀

 ## Features 🌟